cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## SetScreenConfigs

-Sets multiple screen configurations at once, replacing any existing configurations.
+Sets multiple screen configurations at once, replacing all existing configurations.
+This is useful for bulk updates or restoring configurations from backup.

 ```proto
 SetScreenConfigs(google.protobuf.StringValue)